sorskoot/RosieBot/commands.md

 !git | link to GitHub
 !discord | link to join the Discord
 !insta | link to instagram
+!light {color name} | change the background lighting by specifying a CSS-color

 ## sound fx